towhidulahmed/1wire-decoder-analysis/README.md

 # Forwarding-Attack on a Mechatronic Locking System

-This repository contains the tools, scripts, and data used to analyze and decode communication from a mechatronic locking system based on the 1-Wire protocol.
-The work supports a Master's pre-thesis at the University of Rostock titled:
+This repository contains the tools, scripts, signal data, and figures used to analyze and decode communication between a key and a mechatronic lock using the 1-Wire protocol.

-**"Forwarding-Attack on a Mechatronic Locking System"**
-Faculty of Computer Science and Electrical Engineering
-Work of: *Md Towhidul Ahmed*
+**Author**: Md Towhidul Ahmed

 ---

 ## Objectives